1931 Cyprus revolt

 The 1931 Cyprus revolt or October Events (Οκτωβριανά, Oktovriana) was a revolt against British colonial rule that took place in Cyprus, then a British crown colony, between 21 October and early November 1931.
-The revolt was spearheaded by Greek Cypriot nationalists who advocated the Enosis (Union) of the island with Greece.
+The revolt was spearheaded by Greek Cypriots who advocated the Enosis (Union) of the island with Greece.
 The defeat of the rebels led to a period of autocratic British rule known as "Palmerocracy" (Παλμεροκρατία), that would last until the beginning of World War II.

 Background

 At the outbreak of the First World War, Cyprus was nominally a part of the Ottoman Empire, while in fact being administered by the British Empire as agreed in the Cyprus Convention of 1878.
 On 5 November 1914, the Ottomans entered the conflict on the side of the Central Powers, prompting Britain to void the Cyprus Convention and annex the island as the two states were now at war.
 In 1915, Britain offered Cyprus to Greece in exchange for the Greek intervention into World War I on the side of the Triple Entente.
 The Greek government refused the offer as at the time it was embroiled in a deep internal crisis known as the National Schism.
 Cyprus had already been described as a bargaining chip for negotiating with the Greeks when it was offered in exchange for the deep water port of Argostoli in 1912.

 Following the end of the war Britain received international recognition of its claims to the island at the 1923 Conference of Lausanne.
 Greece was the only country that could potentially contest the decision, based on the fact that four fifths of its population were ethnically Greek.
 However at the time Greece faced economic ruin and diplomatic isolation as a result of a disastrous defeat in the Greco-Turkish War, thus Greek envoys made no mention of Cyprus at the conference.
 Cyprus then attained the status of a crown colony and the number of the Cypriot Legislative Council members was increased in favor of British officials.
 The aforementioned setbacks did not put a halt to the spread of the Megali Idea (Great Idea) and the closely related Enosis (Union) ideologies, the ultimate goal of which was the incorporation of all areas populated by Greeks into an independent Greek state.
 The November 1926 appointment of Ronald Storrs (a philhellene) as the new governor of Cyprus, fostered the idea among Greek Cypriot nationalists that British rule would be a stepping stone for the eventual union with Greece.